layer5io/docs/content/en/kanvas/getting-started/working-with-components.md

 **Steps to Configure Components:**

-1. **Select the Component:** Click on the component on the MeshMap canvas that you want to configure.
+1. **Select the Component:** Click on the component on the Kanvas canvas that you want to configure.
 This action opens the Configuration Panel.

 2. **Adjust Component Settings:** In the Configuration Panel, you can modify various settings, such as resource limits, environment variables, replicas, and more, depending on the type of component you’re working with (e.g., microservices, databases).

-3. **Real-time Updates:** As you adjust configurations, MeshMap will reflect those changes in real-time, allowing you to visualize how the changes affect your overall design.
+3. **Real-time Updates:** As you adjust configurations, Kanvas will reflect those changes in real-time, allowing you to visualize how the changes affect your overall design.
 This feature ensures that the design is always up-to-date with the latest configurations.

 By configuring components effectively, you ensure that your cloud-native deployments run smoothly and efficiently, tailored to your specific use case.

 ## Using the Radial Context Menu to Lock, Style, Duplicate, and Delete Components

-MeshMap’s **radial context menu** provides an intuitive way to interact with components on your design canvas.
+Kanvas' **radial context menu** provides an intuitive way to interact with components on your design canvas.
 This menu allows you to quickly perform key actions such as locking, styling, duplicating, and deleting components without leaving the design canvas.

 ### Key Functions of the Radial Context Menu: